spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 High value indicates a large number of IO requests are being made against the storage system.

-**Resolving high Disk Queue Length consumption:** When disk queue length is a frequent bottleneck, consider increasing the performance tier of your managed disk.
+**Resolving High Disk Queue Length consumption:** When disk queue length is a frequent bottleneck, consider increasing the performance tier of your managed disk.
 If you are already using Premium SSD, you can review the System event log on the system, to see if there are any error indicating problems with the disk or the storage subsystem and potentially open a ticket with Microsoft to resolve anything you find there.

 Alerting thresholds:
 - Critical: Greater than 5 for 5 consecutive minutes